jtipsn/jamnat-github.io/index.md

 ## Step 1: Set Up Your Environment

 ### 1.1 Create a GitHub Account
-- Visit [GitHub.com](https://github.com) and sign up for a free account if you don't have one already.
+- Visit [GitHub.com](https://github.com) - use your UoA email to sign up if you haven't already.
+When signing up skip all the set up for now.

 ### 1.2 Install Git on Your Computer
 - Go to [Git's download page](https://git-scm.com/downloads) and download the appropriate version for your operating system.
 - Follow the installation instructions.
-Make sure to choose the default options unless you have a reason to change them.
+Choose the default options on everything and install

 ---